 Check out the lesser-known Alentejo region, north of the Algarve and east of Lisbon.

 Make a foray into Portugal’s Centro (Central) region, home to the BioParque San Pedro do Sul, where families can take part in treasure hunts, horse-drawn carriage tours, abseiling, climbing and traditional games.
 There are also ceramics, tile-painting and patchwork workshops.

 Head north, to Porto and the Norte (North) region.
 Porto/Oporto, famous as the home of port dessert wine, has a UNESCO World Heritage listed historic centre, while north of it, between Vila do Conde and the mouth of the Rio Miño, you’ll find untouristy beaches and resorts and unspoilt villages.
 The landscape, studded by waterfall and vineyards, takes in several national/natural parks, including the Peneda-Gerês National Park with its hiking trails and small campsites.
 There are also two World Heritage sites: the Alto Douro wine region and – of more interest to families – the Côa Valley with remarkable open-air prehistoric rock carvings that can be visited by jeep tours led by specialist guides.

 Experience the island of Madeira, which lacks sandy beaches but makes up for it with several exciting theme-parks that belie its reputation as an oldies’ destination.

-The Azores archipelago is very appealing to those with younger kids and for those in search of adventure holidays – you can go on sperm whale and dolphin watching tours, and even swim with dolphins.
+Discover Azores archipelago – very appealing to those with younger kids and for those in search of adventure holidays including the likes of sperm-whale- and dolphin-watching tours.